godaddy/gasket/docs/upgrade-to-6.md

 #### Selecting messages

-To select messages, you will need to pull them off of `res.locals.gasketData`, however there is a helper method added to the request object to make this easy.
+To select messages, you will need to pull them off of `res.locals.gasketData`, however, there is a helper method added to the request object to make this easy.
 See the Intl plugin docs for a [select locale message example].

 ## Intl for React

-There are a few new features and improvements to the Gasket Intl package for React, however this guide focuses on what changes are necessary to upgrade.
+There are a few new features and improvements to the Gasket Intl package for React, however, this guide focuses on what changes are necessary to upgrade.
 To read up on the new features, refer to the [@gasket/react-intl] docs.

 _Impacted Plugins/Packages: ~`@gasket/intl`~, `@gasket/react-intl`_

 ### Package rename

-In order to clarify the purpose of this Gasket Intl package and differentiate it from future tie in packages (Vue, Svelte, etc), it has been renamed to include React in the name.
+To clarify the purpose of this Gasket Intl package and differentiate it from any future tie in packages (Vue, Svelte, etc), it has been renamed to include "React".

 As such, `@gasket/intl` should now be brought in as `@gasket/react-intl`.
 This will affect your module imports: